 Fig. 5b.
 Other 20MPTrail camera of 50 degree FOV

-In order to capture good pictures of predators, a dream for hunters, Motion Sharp is needed, requiring at least 2x more LED lighting energy than what is available in a 40 LED camera for night time picture capturing.
+In order to capture good pictures of predators, Motion Sharp is needed, requiring at least 2x more LED lighting energy than what is available in a 40 LED camera for night time picture capturing.
 Otherwise, moving objects will be blurry.

 Fig. 6a.
 SG968S with Motion Sharp Tech Fig. 6b.
 Competitor’s camera without the Motion Sharp Tech

-The major function of a camera is to obtain beautiful pictures and videos.
-As such, high picture/video quality is always desired in a game camera.
-In picture and video quality, in addition to resolution and brightness, there are many other qualities to look for: Color Fidelity and Saturation, Noise Level, Contrast, and Sharpness.
+The major purpose of a camera is to take good quality pictures and videos.
+In addition, trail cameras should have superior resolution and brightness, Color Fidelity and Saturation, Noise Level, Contrast, and Sharpness.
 While Sharpness is often associated with resolution, it is not the same.
-Resolution means details you can see, while sharpness means crispness of the edges of objects.
+Resolution details one can see, while sharpness details the crispness of the objects.

 Fig. 7a.
 Picture from Boly’s SG560K-14mHD